History of syphilis: Discoveries in ancient DNA studies

+A 2024 study published in Nature analysed pre- and peri-contact ancient treponemal genomes from the Americas that represent ancient relatives of the T. pallidum pallidum (syphilis), T. pallidum pertenue (yaws) and T. pallidum endemicum (bejel) lineages.
+The study concluded: "Our data indicate unexplored diversity and an emergence of T. pallidum that post-dates human occupation in the Americas.
+Together these results support an American origin for all T. pallidum characterized at the genomic level, both modern and ancient".

 Evidence from art

 Despite significant progress in tracing the presence of syphilis in past historic periods, definitive findings from paleopathology and aDNA studies are still lacking for the period before Columbus.
 This makes newly available evidence from art helpful for settling the issue.
 Research by Marylynn Salmon has provided examples of deformities in medieval subjects that can be usefully compared to those of modern victims of the disease in medical drawings and photographs.

 One of the most typical deformities of treponematosis is a collapsed nasal bridge called saddle nose, usually accompanied by baldness.
 Salmon demonstrates that it appears often in medieval illuminations, especially among the men tormenting Christ in scenes of the crucifixion.
 The association of saddle nose with men perceived to be so evil they would kill the son of God indicates the artists were thinking of syphilis, which is typically transmitted through sexual intercourse with promiscuous partners.
 Such behavior was considered a mortal sin by Christians in medieval times.
 One illuminator goes so far as to show a flagellant with an exposed penis, red at the tip as though infected with a syphilitic sore.
-Others show the deformed teeth associated with congenital syphilis—Hutchinson’s incisors—or the eye deformity ptosis that often appears in victims of the disease.
+Others show the deformed teeth associated with congenital syphilis—Hutchinson's incisors—or the eye deformity ptosis that often appears in victims of the disease.